PageBot/PageBot/src/examples/CookBot/lemonHerbChicken.md

 ##Ingredients

 SERVINGS 8-10 UNITS US

-1⁄2 cup white sugar
+* 1⁄2 cup white sugar
-1 (14 ounce) can pumpkin pie filling
+* 1 (14 ounce) can pumpkin pie filling
-1 (12 ounce) can evaporated milk
+* 1 (12 ounce) can evaporated milk
-1 (5 ounce) can sweetened condensed milk
+* 1 (5 ounce) can sweetened condensed milk
-6 eggs
+* 6 eggs
-1⁄2 cup white sugar
+* 1⁄2 cup white sugar
-1 teaspoon vanilla extract
+* 1 teaspoon vanilla extract
-1 teaspoon allspice
+* 1 teaspoon allspice

-On Sale Near You
-See what's on sale in recipes and in your Grocery List.
+On Sale Near You See what's on sale in recipes and in your Grocery List.

 Find stores
- Pumpkin Soup, 15 Ways
 Pumpkin Soup, 15 Ways

 ##Directions